 For the purposes of this Division -

-- lay associate of a law practice has the same meaning as in section 7 (Terms relating to associates and principals of law practices), and includes a consultant to the law practice (however described) who - - (a) is not an Australian legal practitioner; and - (b) provides legal or related services to the law practice, other than services of a kind prescribed by the regulations.
+- (a) is not an Australian legal practitioner; and - (b) provides legal or related services to the law practice, other than services of a kind prescribed by the regulations.

 17. Associates who are disqualified or convicted persons